MATHEMATICAL FICTION:

 Margaret B.W.
 Tent

 A semi-fictional biography of Emmy Noether written for young adults.
-There is barely any mathematics discussed, but the book has received positive reviews from many mathematicians who hope (as, one supposes,... (more)
+The book has received positive reviews from many mathematicians who hope (as, one supposes, does the author) that young readers will... (more)

 A Gebra Named Al (1993)